Contents

 As well as the open-plan coworking area they also have 3 meeting rooms and 3 different serviced offices to rent.
 As a member, you can also register your company at their address and use their mailbox service.

-With the day pass, you can either have a coffee from Amazon cafe next door or 2 coffee machine capsules.
-You can also help yourself to free tea and snacks during the day.
+With the day pass, you can either have a coffee from ‘Cafe Amazon’ next door use the free instant (scum-brew) coffee, teas and snacks.

 Opening Times: 9am - 6pm